-Develop a plan and stick to the plan.
+Develop a plan and stick to the plan

 In a calm, lucid planning session, I decide how to invest and implement decisions according to an established timeline.

-A trading plan could be very general, such as invest $100 monthly in a broad market index fund, or more specific, involving buying and selling a certain number of shares of stocks on my watch lists.
+An investing plan could be very general, such as invest $100 monthly in a broad market index fund, or more specific, involving buying and selling a certain number of shares of stocks on my watch lists.
 The content of the plan is important but even more crucial is its execution based on rational thought, not emotionally-driven behavior such as fear, anxiety, elation, or greed.

-- Choose an asset allocation and rebalance according to a regular schedule.
+Choose an asset allocation and rebalance according to a regular schedule

 Choosing an asset allocation is a type of planning but involves establishing a broader framework into which I fit the trading or investing plan.